 Canola traded on both sides of unchanged again on Monday, ending

-The selling in canola was curbed by weakness in the Canadian dollar,
+The buying in canola was balanced by weakness in soybeans and soy meal.

 Traders appeared to be reluctant to push prices too far in either direction.

 For more free DTN information sent right to your email each morning - click here